 The solar array assembly is adjacent to an active farmyard.
 Arrangements will be made with the landowner (farmer) to cultivate and seed the work area in the fall of 2012 with a low growing native grass.
 Similarly, arrangements will be made to locate the construction camp including material laydown area within the existing farmyard.
-The work site is situated in a cultivated farm field and has a gradient that is gently sloping southward.
+The work site is situated in a cultivated farm field and has a gradient that is gently sloping northward.
 There will be no clearing and grubbing, nor grading in the area of the solar array panels.
-The access road to the array panels and the foundation area for the main electrical components will be stripped of topsoil (depth of 0.25 metres), a compacted Granular 'B' travel surface placed with an eastward cross-fall.
-The access road will be 5 metres in width and will widen to 10 metres at the east end of the solar array.
-This soil will be stockpiled in a small ridge at the north limit of the site for future use at decommissioning.
+The access road to the array panels and the foundation area for the main electrical components will be stripped of topsoil (depth of 0.25 metres), a compacted Granular 'B' travel surface placed with a eastward cross-fall.
+The access road will be 5 metres in width and will widen to 10 metres at the south-east end of the solar array.
+This soil will be stockpiled in a small ridge at the south limit of the site for future use at decommissioning.
 Soil will be placed to not restrict surface drainage.
 An experienced survey crew will layout the various components to the requirements of the design drawings.
 As there will be minimal disturbance to the grassed work area, sediment and erosion control measures are not deemed necessary.
-If there should be potential for site erosion at the time of construction, then straw bales or other sediment containment measures can be installed along the southerly limit.
+If there should be potential for site erosion at the time of construction, then straw bales or other sediment containment measures can be installed along the northerly limit.
 The straw bales will be removed at the completion of the work.

 The closest arterial road is Highway No. 402.
-To drive to the site, take the Hickory Drive exit (Road #39) west 4 km to Strathroy to Caradoc Street South / Adelaide Road (Road #81); travel south 4 km to Scotchmere Drive; go east 2 km on Scotchmere Drive to the farm entrance on the north side.
-The community can be bypassed by taking other local roads should it be necessary.
+To drive to the site, take the Glendon Drive (Road #14) exit east 1 km to Amiens Road.
+Go north on Amiens Road 6.5 km to Union Drive.
+Travel west on Union Drive 1.0 km to the farm entrance on the north side.
+Arrangements will be made with the landowner for construction and materials haulage vehicles to travel through the farmyard.